 Nothing will wake you up better than having a hot cup of coffee in the morning, which is why nothing is more annoying than finding out that your coffee maker is not pumping water as it should.
-What is causing this problem?
+What could be causing this problem?

-In this article, why these issues happen, how to fix them, and how to prevent them in the first place.
+In this article, I will explain why these issues happen, how to fix them, and how to prevent them from happening in the first place.

 Why your coffee maker is not pumping water

-There are two common reasons for this.
-One can be fixed and prevented by doing a simple maintenance routine, while the other is more serious and will require repairing, and if worse comes to worst, replacing.
+There are two common reasons why your coffee maker is not pumping water.
+One can be fixed and prevented by doing a simple maintenance routine, while the other is more serious and will require repairing, and if worse comes to worst, it could mean replacing the coffee maker outright.

-If you live in an area with a “hard” water source, or use mineral water in the reservoir, it can cause the minerals in the water to harden and block the pipe that is supplying the water to the shower head.
+If you live in an area that supplies hard water, or if use mineral water in the reservoir, it can cause the minerals in the water to harden and block the pipe that is supplying the water to the shower head.

 Additionally, depending on the age of your coffee maker as well as your maintenance habits, the pipes may be blocked by molds or algae growth (yuck!).